General Education Requirements and Institutional Learning Outcomes

-The final pieces of the General Education Core are the Institutional Learning Outcomes (ISLOs):
+The final pieces of the General Education Core are the Institutional Student Learning Outcomes (ISLOs):

 The ISLOs represent the core values embedded within the Keystone Curriculum.
 These six learning outcomes are those that make a Keystone education unique and the knowledge students gain in the specific ISLO courses will help them thrive in an ever-changing world.